-Candidates must be full-time students for the 2013-2014 academic year.
+Candidates must be full-time students.
 The position is open to all majors, all years.
 Preference may be given to candidates who can commit to working the entire academic year, but students who will be off campus one semester during the academic year are still invited to apply.
 Candidates must have at least a 3.0 cumulative GPA and be in good academic standing with the University.

 Undergraduate interns will receive a $350 stipend each semester they work.

-The application packet must consist of a resume, "unofficial" academic transcript (from e-services), the names of two faculty references, and a response to the following prompts: Identify and briefly explain a significant ethical dilemma/issue/question and why you think it is important.
-Separately, identify a pressing ethical issue on DePauw's campus that you believe would be a good topic for a public forum (each no more than 500 words).
-Applications are due no later than Wednesday, March 6.
-Please either e-mail your completed application to firstname.lastname@example.org (preferred), use campus mail, or personally deliver your application to Linda Clute, Assistant Director, The Janet Prindle Institute for Ethics.
+The application packet must consist of a resume, “unofficial” academic transcript (from e-services), the names of two faculty references, and a response to the following prompts: Identify and briefly explain a significant ethical dilemma/issue/question and why you think it is important.
+Separately, identify a pressing ethical issue on DePauw’s campus that you believe would be a good topic for a public forum (each no more than 500 words).
+Please either e-mail your completed application to email@example.com (preferred), use campus mail, or personally deliver your application to Linda Clute, Assistant Director, The Janet Prindle Institute for Ethics.